1200 W. Washington Street

 The First Step: If you have a complaint about a regulated utility, and have already attempted to resolve the issue with the utility, Consumer Services staff may be able to assist you.

-You can also fill out the form below and mail or e-mail it to the Arizona Corporation Commission and a representative from our Consumer Services Section will contact you.
+You can also fill out the form below and a representative from our Consumer Services Section will contact you.
 They will also contact the utility for their perspective on the complaint.
 Current rules allow the utility 5 business days to respond to the Commission.
 Certain circumstances require expedited handling and the Consumer Services staff will know if this applies to your complaint.
 To file a complaint, fill out the Consumer Complaint Form by clicking the form button below.
 This form contains the basic information we will need to begin assisting you.
-Please be as complete as possible in the space provided and mail or email the form to us.
+Please be as complete as possible in the space provided.

 If That Doesn't Work: If after filing an informal complaint you and the company have failed to reach an agreement, you and the utility may agree to mediate the issue before a representative of the Commission.
 At mediation you and the utility will present your respective views and proposed remedies for the problem.
 The representative will offer a non-binding decision reflecting what he or she believes is a fair resolution of the problem based in the information provided.